Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 You may just be getting out of college, getting your own place, and starting your career.

 However, a big important step people forget to take is understanding their finances and how to control them.

-Luckily, there are tons of tips that will help you not only understand money, but save it as well.
+Luckily, tons of tips will help you not only understand money but save it as well.

-Here are 10 money tips you need to be taking advantage of in your 20's and beyond!
+Here are ten money tips you need to be taking advantage of in your 20’s and beyond!

 1. Raise your credit score